mbanani/WorldGen/README.md

 > Feel free to contact me for any questions or collaborations!

 ## 🌟 Introduction
 🌏 **WorldGen** can generate 3D scenes in seconds from text prompts and images.
-It is a powerful tool for creating 3D environments, objects, and scenes for games, simulations, and virtual reality applications.
+It is a powerful tool for creating 3D environments and scenes for games, simulations, robotics, and virtual reality applications.
-Here are the key features of WorldGen:
 - ⚡️ **Instant 3D Generation**: Create full 3D scenes from input data in seconds
-- 🧭 **360° Free Exploration**: WorldGen supports free exploration of the generated 3D scene in real-time.
+- 🧭 **360° Free Exploration**: WorldGen supports free 360° consistent exploration of the generated 3D scene with loop closure.
-- 🌈 **Diverse Scenes Support**: WorldGen supports both indoor and outdoor scenes.
+- 🌈 **Diverse Scenes Support**: WorldGen supports both indoor and outdoor scenes, both realistic and unrealistic scenes in any style.
+- 📸 **Flexible Rendering**: WorldGen supports rendering at any resolution with any camera setting and trajectory in real-time.

+## Test-to-Scene Generation
 <div align="center">
   <img src="./assets/text2scene/indoor1.gif" alt="demo" width="400"/>
   <img src="./assets/text2scene/outdoor1.gif" alt="demo" width="400"/>